German Kulturfest Saturday, September 14 10:00AM - 4:00PM Hjemkomst Center

-Join us for a family-friendly celebration of the area’s German and German-American traditions with German Kulturfest 2018 on Saturday, September 15, from 10:00AM to 4:00PM at the Hjemkomst Center.
-Styled after the many Volksfests celebrations held annually throughout Germany, German Kulturfest offers a full day of food, drink, and entertainment in an effort to preserve and share a prominent piece of the region’s local history and heritage.
+Join us for a celebration of the Red River Valley's prominent German traditions with German Kulturfest 2019 on Saturday, September 14, from 10:00AM to 4:00PM at the Hjemkomst Center.
+Styled after the many Oktoberfest (or Volksfest) celebrations held each year throughout Germany, German Kulturfest offers a full day of Old World food, drink, and entertainment in an effort to highlight a wonderful bit of our local history and heritage.

-Much of the entertainment will take place in the auditorium, where we (HCSCC), Fargo Brewing Company, and Karen’s Kuchens collaborate on a full menu of German food, wine, and beer.
-This year’s menu includes currywurst, bratwurst, smoked pork loin, spaetzle, borscht, tomato and herring salad, potatoes and cabbage, and several sauerkraut dishes.
-Dessert will include a dozen varieties of kuchens, as well as German chocolate cookies, icebox cookies, cashew cookies, and root beer float cookies.
+Food & Drink Join us in the Hjemkomst Bier Hall where we, Fargo Brewing Company, and Karen’s Kuchens throw down a fantastic spread of German foods, wines, and beers.
+This year’s menu includes classics like sauerbraten, currywurst, bratwurst (including vegan), borscht, sauerkraut, warm German potato salad, and several sauerkraut dishes.
+Dessert will include a dozen varieties of kuchen*, as well as German chocolate cookies, icebox cookies, potato chip cookies, and root beer float cookies.

 Nicki Marie of Postal Squirrel showcasing her German paper art.

 Admission, Parking, & Details Admission for the festival is $10, but children 12 and under are admitted free with a paid adult.